Return Shipping Instructions

 jewelry (read the fine print).
 Our "In House"

-insurance will cover you for up to US$5,000 in value for their
+insurance will cover you for up to US$15,000 in value for their

-overnight service.
+overnight service IF you email us the tracking number as soon as you ship.
 Never use their ground service, always

 to call gems “minerals” (which they are) as that attracts less